appandya84/prideflag/README.md

 # prideflag
-Creation of pride flag using turtle package
+Creation of pride flag using turtle package in python requires understanding of x & y equation